MonCore/moncore/docs/public/02-system-architecture.md

 Execution domains include:

-Open-banking funding
+Open-banking funding and withdrawals
-Card funding
-Card authorisation and clearing
+Card funding and authorization
-Card settlement
+Card clearing and settlement (issuer-gated)
-Bank withdrawals
+FX execution and conversion
+Identity verification (KYC / KYB / UBO)
+AML and screening advisory providers

+Identity and verification providers operate strictly in an advisory capacity.
+All tier changes, account activation, freezes, and compliance state transitions are adjudicated exclusively by the MonCore kernel.

 Each provider interaction is: